pulumi/workshops/aws-getting-started-cicd/README.md

 1. The [`aws` CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is installed in your development environment.
 2. [Set up your local AWS credentials](https://www.pulumi.com/registry/packages/aws/installation-configuration/#credentials).

 [**Click here to jump back to the Table of Contents**](#table-of-contents)

-## **Part 1** Define infrastructure as code
+## **Part I** Define infrastructure as code

-### 🎯 Goal
+### 🎯 I. Goal

 Attendees will be able to configure the basics of the Pulumi IaC programming model:

-* a project;
+- a project;
-* a program; and
+- a program; and
-* a stack.
+- a stack.

-### 📚 Concepts
+### 📚 I. Concepts

-The *Pulumi programming model* is centered around defining infrastructure using familiar programming languages.
+The **Pulumi programming model** is centered around defining infrastructure using familiar programming languages.

-A *Pulumi template* refers to a configuration and infrastructure-as-code (IaC) project created using the Pulumi programming model so that it may be easily reused.
-At Pulumi, we have curated a list of 100s of out-of-the-box templates for the most popular providers at https://github.com/pulumi/templates.
+A **Pulumi template** refers to a configuration and infrastructure-as-code (IaC) project created using the Pulumi programming model so that it may be easily reused.
+At Pulumi, we have curated a list of [100s of out-of-the-box templates](https://github.com/pulumi/templates) for the most popular providers.
 These are directly integrated with the CLI via `pulumi new`.
 Users can also create templates.

-### 🎬 Steps
+### 🎬 I. Steps

 You will add cloud infrastructure to a Hello World web app so that it runs in an Amazon S3 with a CloudFront.

 #### 1. Set up a new directory

 The Pulumi program needs an empty directory.
 Often, this is a subfolder within your application's repository named something like 'infra'.
 However, because Pulumi templates are standalone full-working solutions, you'll see the app folder nested.

 ✅ Create a new project